TwistEdFish-Home/acode-emoji-picker/readme.md

 ## Features

-- **Side button trigger** — tap the 🤓 button on the editor side panel to open the picker
+- **Header button trigger** — tap the Emoji🤓Picker above the editor window to open the picker
+- **Drag Tab** — Drag the Emoji Window anywhere on the screen out of your way
 - **Command palette** — search for "Emoji Picker" or press **Ctrl+Alt+E**
-- **10 categories** — Smileys, People, Animals, Nature, Food, Activities, Travel, Objects, Symbols, Flags
+- **10 categories** — 1906 emojis in Smileys, People, Animals, Nature, Food, Activities, and More
 - **Search** — type any keyword to filter across all categories
 - **Recently used** — your last 20 emojis appear at the top of every panel
 - **Inserts at cursor** — works exactly where you are in any open file